buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 Gnolls are large, stocky humanoids that resemble hyenas not only in appearance but also in behavior.
 They often keep hyenas as companion animals and reflect many of their behaviors.
 Though skilled hunters, they prefer to steal or scavenge carcasses rather than hunt prey.

 This laziness leads them to procure slaves of every species to dig dens, gather supplies and water, and even hunt for them.
 Non-gnoll or hyena creatures become meals or slaves, depending on the tribe' \*\*s temperament.
-Even fallen companions can become food, unless they are honored with a brief prayer or cooked whole if died from disease.
+Even fallen companions can become food, unless they are honored with a brief prayer or cooked whole if they died from disease.

 More civilized gnolls don' \*\*t eat prisoners but keep them as slaves to defend or improve the den or trade them with other tribes.
 Gnolls appreciate combat only when they are in superior numbers.
 They avoid combat unless it' \*\*s to obtain a carcass or ambush for a hearty meal, preferring to flee when victory seems unreachable.